camaraproject/Commonalities/documentation/API-design-guidelines.md

 In order to ease developer adoption, the pattern for Resource-based event subscription should be consistent for all API providing this feature.

+CAMARA subscription model leverages **[CloudEvents](https://cloudevents.io/)**  and is based on release [0.1-wip](https://github.com/cloudevents/spec/blob/main/subscriptions/spec.md) as it is a vendor-neutral specification for defining the format of subscription.
+A generic neutral CloudEvent subscription OpenAPI specification is available in Commonalities/artifact directory (event-subscription-template.yaml).

 To ensure consistency across Camara subprojects, it is necessary that explicit subscriptions are handled within separate API/s.
 It is mandatory to append the keyword "subscriptions" at the end of the API name.
 For e.g. device-roaming-subscriptions.yaml

 4 operations must be defined: